godotengine/godot-docs/classes/class_directory.rst

 - :ref:`String<class_String>` **get_drive** **(** :ref:`int<class_int>` idx **)**

 On Windows, returns the name of the drive (partition) passed as an argument (e.g. ``C:``).
-On other platforms, or if the requested drive does not existed, the method returns an empty String.
+On other platforms, or if the requested drive does not exist, the method returns an empty String.

 ----